 Hydration is also key – while coffee is a diuretic it’s also mostly water, and cutting back on coffee may also inadvertently cut back on your fluid intake.
-Many symptoms of dehydration overlap with caffeine withdrawal including headaches, cramping, irritability and lethargy.
+Many symptoms of dehydration overlap with caffeine withdrawal including headaches, muscle soreness and leg cramping, irritability and lethargy.

 Without caffeine blocking your adenoseine receptors, your body’s built up levels of adenosine will lead to a lot of sleepiness.
 Get lots of rest!
 Scientists are still puzzled by why humans need sleep, aside from getting tired.
 According to some research from the NIH (National Institutes of Health) has indicated that sleep enables your brain to drain built-up chemical by products of working so hard (you little genius), which is good for you!

 The best solution may not be totally ceasing caffeine consumption though.
 Coffee does have health benefits, as it contains over 1000 known compounds, with many associated with lowering blood pressure and improving cardiac function, as well as liver protection .
 Generally, the best coffees are grown at higher elevations will develop more healthy chlorogenic acids that are present in higher concentrations in light roasts than dark roasts.
 If you’re a dark roast lover however, darker roasts cause less stomach acid production.
 A decaffeinated coffee with just 5-25 mg of caffeine will still retain a lot of its healthy chemicals and will provide health benefits in medium and dark roasts.

 Caffeine and Health.
 J. E. James, Academic Press, 1991.
 Progress in Clinical and Biological Research Volume 158.
 G. A. Spiller, Ed.
 Alan R. Liss Inc, 1984.